Govindarajan-D/PBI-Lineage-Viewer/Readme.md

-# Utils for PBI
+# PBI Lineage Viewer

-Utils for PBI is a lineage graphing tool that makes it easy to understand the lineage in terms of tables and measures.
+PBI Lineage Viewer is a lineage graphing tool that makes it easy to understand the lineage in terms of tables and measures.

-## Installation

-Use the installer to install the software on your Windows system.

 Prerequisite:
 .NET 8 or Above